Class UnpackrStream

 Returns boolean

-if the stream wishes for the calling code to wait for the'drain'
+falseif the stream wishes for the calling code to wait for the'drain'event to be emitted before continuing to write additional data; otherwisetrue.- chunk: any

 The